cloudiator/cloudiator.github.io/_docs/tutorial_application.md

 fact, we have to write a simple bridge script parsing this information and calling the corresponding scripts with the correct arguments.
 These scripts can also be found on [Github](https://github.com/dbaur/mediawiki-tutorial/tree/master/scripts/lance).

-The corresponding just forward the main argument (see table above) to the original script, but in addition parse the environment variables if necessary and pass them as arguments to the above scripts.
+The corresponding bridge scripts just forward the main argument (see table above) to the original script, but in addition parse the environment variables if necessary and pass them as arguments to the above scripts.

 ### HaProxy Bridge Script